typelead/eta/docs/source/getting-started.rst

 Installing Eta
 ----------------

-Currently, the there are a few ways of installing Eta:
+Currently, there are a few ways of installing Eta:

 #.
 Source
 #.
 Docker